jnyshin/tinydesk-backend/README.md

 ### Note on useful commands for the team members when using Heroku CLI:

-1. To take the heroku app offline, remove the dyno with the command: heroku ps:scale web=0
+1. To take the heroku app offline, remove the dyno with the command: <br />
+`heroku ps:scale web=0`

-2. To restart the dyno:
+2. To restart the dyno: <br />
-heroku dyno:restart
+`heroku dyno:restart`

-2. To take the heroku app online once again: heroku ps:scale web=1
+2. To take the heroku app online once again: <br />
+`heroku ps:scale web=1`

-4. To build based on the code pushed to master branch: git push heroku master
+4. To build based on the code pushed to master branch: <br />
+`git push heroku master`

 ### Development & Production Configuration
 #### Set node environment